zkadish/over-quota-framework-mongodb/READM.md

 - go through the default on this page: https://hub.docker.com/_/mongo
 - Create startup script to create admin user for mongo so the credentials for the admin db user stays out of the repo.
 - Use makefile to start project via make script
+- move the edited js-uuid.js out of the node-modules and document what you did to make it work in the init-mongodb.js script.
+- Create a bash script to assign the mongo config...